BestTimesToVisit.com Logo

 money

 While credit cards are widely accepted, many smaller shops and markets prefer cash.
-It's a good idea to have some Euros on hand, especially for smaller purchases and tipping.
+It's a good idea to have some Euros on hand, especially for street food and smaller purchases.
 You can easily withdraw cash from ATMs using your debit card.

 safety